F. Lammot Belin

 Ferdinand "Mot" Lammot Belin (March 15, 1881 – July 6, 1961) was an American diplomat who served as Chief of Protocol of the United States and as the U.S. Ambassador to Poland in the early 1930s.

 Personal life

-Belin was married and he had at least one child, Peter Belin, who served as a captain in the U.S. Navy.
+Belin was married and he had at least one child, Peter Belin, who served as a captain in the U.S. Navy and was a survivor of the zeppelin Hindenburg disaster in 1937.